Create a Campaign Group

 End of Dialing Tab

-If you have a campaign group with more than one contact list, you can use the List Options tab to assign each list a relative weight, which represents the ratio of records that will be retrieved from a contact list for the campaign group.
+If you have a campaign group with more than one contact list, you can use this tab to assign each list a relative weight, which represents the ratio of records that will be retrieved from a contact list for the campaign group.

 To learn how to use this feature, refer to the Assign Weights to Contact Lists page in this manual.